narval-xyz/armory/examples/wildcard-transaction/README.md

-# Protecting a Smart Account Using the Armory Stack
+# Use Wildcard Values for transactionRequest gas values and nonce

-This example demonstrates how to protect a Smart Account using the Armory stack.
-Follow these steps to set up and configure your environment.
+This example demonstrates how to authorize a transaction request without nonce or gas values, and still send a full transaction request to the vault.

 ## Prerequisites

-Before starting, ensure you are registered with Pimlico and have your API key.
+Before starting, ensure you have a private key in hexadecimal format you can put to the .env file.

 ## Step 1: Set Up the Armory Repository